donia-lab/MetaBGC/MetaBGC-Development/README.md

 1. The ```metabgc findtp``` finds TP genes in the protein family positive fasta files used for simulation.
 The command has to be executed with required input files and the following parameters:

 	```
-	1. --alnFile, required=True: Input protein family sequences in a fasta format or a MUSCLE alignment.
+	1. --alnFile, required=True: Input protein family genomes in a FASTA format or a MUSCLE alignment.
 If it is a FASTA file then set --do_alignment True.
 	2. --prot_seq_directory, required=True:
 	3. --output_directory, required=True: Directory to save results.
 	4. --do_alignment, required=True: Set it up to do an alignment if the --alnFile is a FASTA.